silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/00_Pages/07_Hiding_A_Page.md

 Now only people who know the full URL of the page shall be able to find it.
 However, you can still link to the page from other pages using the [Insert Link](../creating_and_editing_content/inserting_links) option.

+[note]
-<div class="note" markdown="1">You can choose to hide the page from the menus or from search engines, you do not need to do both.</div>
+You can choose to hide the page from the menus or from search engines, you do not need to do both.
+[/note]

 ![Hiding pages](/_images/Hiding-Pages.png)